appinho/SARosPerceptionKitti/README.md

 ### Troubleshooting

 * Make sure to close RVIz and restart the ROS launch command if you want to execute the scenario again.
 Otherwise it seems like the data isn't moving anymore ([see here](https://github.com/appinho/SARosPerceptionKitti/issues/7))
-* Semenatic images warning: Go to sensor.cpp line 543 in sensor_processing_lib and hardcode your personal home directory! ([see full discussion here](https://github.com/appinho/SARosPerceptionKitti/issues/10))
+* Semenatic images warning: Go to sensor.cpp line 543 in sensors_lib and hardcode your personal home directory! ([see full discussion here](https://github.com/appinho/SARosPerceptionKitti/issues/10))
 * Make sure the scenario is encoded as 4 digit number, like above `0060`
 * Make sure the images are encoded as 10 digit numbers starting from `0000000000.png`
 * Make sure the resulting semantic segmentated images have the color encoding of the [Cityscape Dataset](https://www.cityscapes-dataset.com/examples/)